survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 Working with npm is surprisingly simple.
 To get started, you will need to use [npm adduser](https://docs.npmjs.com/cli/adduser) (aliased to `npm login`).
 It allows you to set up an account.
 After this process has completed, it will create *~/.npmrc* and use that data for authentication.
 There's also [npm logout](https://docs.npmjs.com/cli/logout) that will clear the credentials.

 T> When creating a project, `npm init` respects the values set at *~/.npmrc*.
-Hence it may be worth your while to set reasonable defaults there to save some time.
+Hence, it may be worth your while to set reasonable defaults there to save some time.
 If you want to limit your package to a specific scope, use `npm init --scope=<scope>`.
 As a result, you will get `@<scope>/<package>`.
-This is handy especially for personal packages given the default namespace of npm is so crowded.
+This is handy, especially for personal packages since the default namespace of npm is so crowded.

 ### Publishing a Package

 Provided you have logged in, creating new packages is just a matter of executing `npm publish`.
 Given that the package name is still available and everything goes fine, you should have something out there!
 After this, you can install your package through `npm install` or `npm i`.

-An alternative way to consume a library is to point at it directly in *package.json*.
+An alternate way to consume a library is to point at it directly in *package.json*.
 In that case, you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
 You can point to specific pull requests through `<github user>/<project>#pull/<id>/head`.
 These techniques can be useful, especially if you need to hack around something quickly and cannot wait for the fix.

 T> If you want to see what files will be published to npm, consider using [npm pack](https://docs.npmjs.com/cli/pack) generates a tarball you can examine.
 A tool known as [irish-pub](https://www.npmjs.com/package/irish-pub) is another option and it will give you a listing to review.
 You can also use [publish-diff](https://www.npmjs.com/package/publish-diff) to get a better of the changes that are going to be published.